 Don’t know what hairbrush to get?
 Did you know hair brushes come in different sizes and shapes and that there is probably one that will suit your hair needs, but most likely, you haven’t discovered it just yet?

-Have you noticed your friend’s hairbrush is different from yours, or perhaps during that hair salon appointment, you have probably wonder why stylists need/have so many types of hairbrushes?
+Have you noticed your friend’s hairbrush is different from yours, or perhaps during that hair salon appointment, you have probably wondered why stylists need/have so many types of hairbrushes?

 There are unique specs about hair brushes that you should know because brushing your hair, like taking a shower every day, is an essential aspect of your self-care routine.
 Ultimately, it says a lot about leading a healthy lifestyle.